 The sound effects were a pleasant surprise.
 They’re all excellent, and dynamic reverb is present.
 The sound effects combined with the outstanding particle effects and gameplay, they create amazing battles that are immersive, intense, and incredibly fun.

 So that wraps up this section of our review.
 Graphics quality is a very mixed bag, although the most important fundamentals range from good (overall shader quality, anti-aliasing) to great (lighting and post-processing).
 Sound quality is excellent overall, and surround support seems to be very good.
-Voice acting is mostly mediocre but decent enough for a game that’s not story driven, and the soundtrack composed by Inon Zur is marvelous.
+Voice acting is mostly mediocre but decent enough for a game that’s not story driven, and the soundtrack composed by Inon Zur is good.